Benji-cpu/medicine-within-website/DEPLOYMENT.md

-# Deployment Guide - Medicine Within Website
+# GitHub Pages Deployment Guide - Medicine Within Website

+> **Note**: This is a quick reference for GitHub Pages deployment.
+For a complete overview of all deployment options, see `README.md`.

 ## 🚀 Quick Start